How To Dress Like An Artist

 D) Extremely important; I thrive on being unique.

-Choose the option that best describes your style to see which artist you align with!
+Choose a letter that best describes your style to see which artist you align with:

 Question 1: What colors do you feel most drawn to?